polosson/jquery.PoloPlugins/README.md

 Started with JQuery 2.0.1, and using Bootstrap CSS classes | Licence: GNU Affero 3.0

 ### Basic
-With a collection of inputs, textareas and selects within a &lt;div&gt; (or other container, like &lt;form&gt; or &lt;section&gt;), you can just type:
+With a collection of inputs, textareas and selects within a &lt;div&gt; (or other container, like &lt;form&gt; or &lt;section&gt;), you can just add this when DOM is ready:

 `$('#yourFormDiv').ajaxPostForm();`